sonic-net/DASH/documentation/general/design/dash-architecture-view.md

- In the figure above, the "SONiC Containers" box comprises the normal collection of optional/customizable application daemons and northbound interfaces, which provide BGP, LLDP, SNMP, etc, etc. These are described thoroughly in the [Sonic System Architecture](https://github.com/Azure/SONiC/wiki/Architecture#sonic-system-architecture) wiki and reproduced in diagram form under the [Detailed
+ In the figure above, the "SONiC Containers" box comprises the normal collection of optional/customizable application daemons and northbound interfaces, which provide BGP, LLDP, SNMP, etc, etc. These are described thoroughly in the [SONiC System Architecture](https://github.com/Azure/SONiC/wiki/Architecture#sonic-system-architecture) wiki and reproduced in diagram form under the [Detailed